 You do not need to be permanently or physically disabled to benefit from this service.
-In fact, anyone who has difficulty moving around, for example because of their disability, age or a temporary injury can receive help when they fly.
+In fact, anyone who has difficulty moving around, for example because of their disability, age or a temporary injury, can receive help when they fly.

 This short guide gives you an overview of your rights and explains what you can do to ensure your journey runs smoothly from start to finish.
+Many airports now include advice to disabled travellers on their websites.
+This information should provide more detail about access to the airport you intend to use, and should be read alongside this guide.

-To find out more, please visit www.equalityhumanrights.com/airtravel or see pages 22 and 23 of this guide for more contact details.
+To find out more, please visit www.equalityhumanrights.com/airtravel or see page 13 of this guide for more contact details.